TilenPogacnik/support-portal-api/README.md

    ./mvnw quarkus:dev
    ```
    - The API will be available at `http://localhost:8080`

+   **Notes**:
-   - A PostgreSQL database is automatically started using Quarkus Dev Services
+   - A database is automatically started using Quarkus Dev Services
    - The database is recreated on each application start (in-memory for development only)
    - For production use, configure a persistent database in `application.properties`